-Neatly manicured lawns with gazebos for entertaining and well stocked exuberant borders that painted a picture were the order of the day with ornate planting schemes that would include many seasonal plants in geometric patterns, together with summer bedding behind neatly snipped box.
+Neatly manicured lawns with gazebos for entertaining and well-stocked exuberant borders that painted a picture were the order of the day with ornate planting schemes that would include many seasonal plants in geometric patterns, together with summer bedding behind a neatly snipped box.
 The path and edging would be terracotta tiling leading to a doorway bordered with climbers.

-With the importation of more exotic plants and an increasingly ostentatious approach, gardening was all about show not harmony with nature.
+With the importation of more exotic plants and an increasingly ostentatious approach, gardening was all about the show not harmonising with nature.
 It wasn't until the late 19th century that more naturalistic planting once again became fashionable.

 Advances in science resulted in the hybridization of plants and the introduction of new cultivars, and the rose was one of the main beneficiaries.

-Dahlias should also be part of the picture, there were hundreds of varieties during Victoria's reign but of those only a handful of the originals survive: 'White Aster' (1879), the orange red 'Kaiser Wilhelm' (1881), 'Union Jack' (1882) and 'Tommy Keith' (1892) which are red and white, and the pink 'Stolz von Berlin' (1884) and Nellie Broomhead (1897).
+Dahlias were another popular plant with over 500 cultivars.
+You can understand why, with their vibrant colours and showy disposition.
+Dahlias should be part of the picture, as there were hundreds of varieties during Victoria's reign but of those only a handful of the originals survive: 'White Aster' (1879), the orange red 'Kaiser Wilhelm' (1881), 'Union Jack' (1882) and 'Tommy Keith' (1892) which are red and white, and the pink 'Stolz von Berlin' (1884) and Nellie Broomhead (1897).

-Shrubs including acid loving azaleas, spring flowering camelias, hardy cotoneasters, forsythias, versatile fushias, hydrangeas, magnolias, skimmias with winter berries, and easy to grow viburnums were gathered from all over the world and found their place in a Victorian garden.
+Shrubs, the bolder the better, including acid-loving azaleas, spring-flowering camelias, hardy cotoneasters, forsythias, versatile fushias, hydrangeas, magnolias, skimmias with winter berries, and easy to grow viburnums were gathered from all over the world and found their place in a Victorian garden.
 For an iconic tree, why not choose a Monkey Puzzle that became available in the 1840s.